-Under the umbrella of Doing Development Differently the MFA aims to strengthen the relevance and effectiveness of its development cooperation among others through a holistic approach creating synergies across various instruments and types of cooperation.
-As high quality research and innovation can inform and improve Danish development efforts, ELK will pursue engagement with relevant units across the MFA.
-At bilateral level engagement will be pursued with embassies in particular in countries where Denmark has an expanded partnership including support for food systems transformation.
-Engagement with those responsible for other bilateral instruments may also be relevant, such as the Strategic Sector Cooperation, P4G etc. Opportunities in relation to multilateral programmes and organisations will be pursued through relevant units at headquarters as well as multilateral representations.
+Under the umbrella of Doing Development Differently the MFA aims at strengthening the relevance and effectiveness of its development cooperation among others through a holistic approach creating synergies across various instruments and types of cooperation.
+As high quality research and innovation can inform and improve Danish development efforts, engagement with relevant units across the MFA will be pursued by the Department for Evaluation, Learning and Quality.
+At bilateral level engagement will be pursued with embassies in particular in countries where Denmark has an expanded partnership including support for food systems transformation and agriculture.
+Engagement with other bilateral instruments may also be relevant such as the Strategic Sector Cooperation, P4G etc. Opportunities in relation to multilateral programmes and organisations will be pursued through relevant units at headquarters as well as multilateral representations.
 This includes in particular the Rome-based institutions including the WFP and IFAD as well as a number of other UN organisations.
-Opportunities for synergies with Danish support for global climate and environment funds as well as the recent World Bank Food Systems 2030 programme may furthermore be pursued.
+Opportunities for synergies with Danish support for global climate and environment funds as well as the recent WB Food Systems 2030 may furthermore be pursued.